fedor4ever/elf2e32_next/tests/README.md

 `elf2e32 --filecrc=<crcfile> --e32input=<file>`
  - if doesn't print "All CRC matches!" - please open bug report.

+In case if you want to dig yourself - [vbindiff](https://www.cjmweb.net/vbindiff/) can help.
+WinXP version in tests folder.
+Don't forget to unpack compressed E32Image =)

 **How open bug report**:
  - pack in zip exe\dll, .dso(if any), .def(if any) from project folder in *epoc32/build*, .mmp file
  - open issue request and attach that zip